Creating Parameters and Uploading Data for Self-Serve Access

 If you run the workspace immediately, it will use the original input shapefile.
 However, we want to test with the updated shapefile.
 Click on the drop-down arrow next to the Run button and ensure that Prompt for Parameters is enabled.

 Now, click the Run button to run the workspace.
 A User Parameter Value dialog will appear.
-Click the ellipsis (or file icon) next to the Service Areas Input Shapefile Dataset and select the water_service_area_updated.zip, which is available to download from the Files section of this article.
+Click the ellipsis (or file icon) next to the Service Areas Input Shapefile Dataset and select the water_service_area_updated.zip, which can be downloaded from the Files section of this article.

-This zip file contains all of the sidecar shapefile files and has a new service area that customers will have to be notified about.
+This zip file contains all the sidecar shapefiles and includes a new service area that customers need to be notified about.
 In the File Browser, change the Shapefiles (*.shp) drop-down to All File(s) to see the zip file.

 Next, set the Date of Water Service to a date within the next week by clicking on the drop-down arrow to display the calendar.
 For the Destination Microsoft Excel File parameter, confirm the output location.
 If you want a different file destination, click the ellipsis [...] button (or file icon) and select a new folder.

 Finally, disable the Save As User Parameter Default Values before clicking Run.
-We don’t want these parameters to be saved as the default because this is just a test run to ensure the workspace is working correctly.
+We don’t want these parameters saved as the default, since this is just a test run to ensure the workspace is working correctly.

 After running the workspace, review the Translation Log for the Translation was SUCCESSFUL message.
 If you did not receive this message, review the translation log for any red error messages and resolve them.